zenhack/haskell-supervisors/README.md

 can have essentially arbitrary lifetimes, but we often want to make sure they are all shut down when a connection is closed.

+Concretely, the library provides a `Supervisor` construct, which can be used to safely spawn threads while guaranteeing that:

+* When the supervisor is killed, all of the threads it supervises will be killed.
+* Child threads can terminate in any order, and memory usage will always be proportional to the number of *live* supervised threads.

 ## Example

 ```haskell